dfletcher/alottazoom/README.md

         updating multiple properties at once.
       - A command similar to "goto" that auto navigates to markers and pins without specifying numbers.
+      - Link to markers and pins using URL fragments.

 Example image
 -------------